-I’m Jared – a full-time father, husband, and engineer.
-I’m also the second half of the Savvy Saving Couple – My wife Amy and I’s first and most popular blog.
+I'm Jared - a full-time father, husband, and Manufacturing Engineer.
+I'm also the second half of the Savvy Saving Couple - My wife Amy and I's first blog.

 I've been a tinkerer for as long as I can remember.
 Starting as young as 5 years-old, I used to sneak into our home's basement to explore my Father's workshop.
 Those days are what kindled my passion for creating and fixing things.

-I started It’s a Husband Thing because I believe there is a lack of resources on the internet that benefit my fellow husbands, fathers, and overall good men.
+I started It's a Husband Thing because I believe there is a lack of resources on the internet that benefit my fellow man and maker.
 My goal is to fill that gap with useful and relevant information for the men I serve, and also their wives or significant others.

 The mission of It's a Husband Thing is to provide value to my readers by sharing: